Diver Training Certificates – IMCA Acceptance Criteria

-Should it be the case that a qualification is no longer deemed suitable, then IMCA recognition will be revoked and the single point of contact will be informed.
-Examples of reasons to revoke IMCA recognition of a diver training certificate include, but are not limited to:
+IMCA reserves the right to suspend or withdraw its recognition of a diver training qualification at any time and the single point of contact will be informed.
+Examples of reasons IMCA may decide to revoke recognition of a diver training qualification include, but are not limited to:

 - Changes to a training regime that in IMCA’s opinion make the training/qualification unsuitable.

-- Evidence that divers are being issued with IMCA recognised certificates, but have not been trained/assessed to the agreed level required.
+- Evidence that divers are being issued with IMCA recognised diver training certificates but have not been trained/assessed to the standard required.

-- Evidence of inconsistent standards of training between schools training and assessing that qualification which could affect safety of diving.
+- Evidence of inconsistent standards of training between schools training and assessing an IMCA recognised qualification which could affect the safety of diving.

-- Failure of the government appointed bodies to undertake regular inspections/audits of training sites and facilities delivering training.
+- Failure of the government appointed bodies to undertake suitable periodic inspections/audits of diver training schools delivering recognised offshore diver training.

-The qualification will be reconsidered for approval if it can be demonstrated that appropriate remedial action has been taken.
+The qualification may be reconsidered for approval if it can be demonstrated that appropriate remedial action has been taken.